EuroAssembler Index Manual Download Source Macros

 ↑ Data representation

-Boolean data are implemented as 1 bit flag in object's DWORD member usually called .Status.
+Boolean data are implemented as 1 bit flag in object's DWORD member usually named .Status.

 Integer numbers with 64 bits (QWORD type) are usually accessible as two DWORD variables postfixed Low and High, e.g. STM.OffsetLow and STM.OffsetHigh.
 When loaded into two 32bit registers, such pair is referred in comments as colon-separated, e.g. EDX:EAX.